jessehorne/jim/README.md

 jim
 ===

-A simple terminal-based code editor written in Go.
+A terminal-based code editor with mouse support written in Go.

 **Lots to do.
 Stay tuned.**